-The onetime carriage house of Aaron Burr, One If by Land, Two If by Sea, lives up to its name and reputation.
-Its brick walls, painted-wood portraits, "rustic French cuisine," and cozy, candle-lit ambiance make for a pitch-perfect version of modern romance.
-After dinner, take a stroll through the West Village arm-in-arm before returning to your '70s-inspired nautical room at The Maritime Hotel (pictured).
+The onetime carriage house of Aaron Burr, One If by Land, Two If by Sea lives up to its name and reputation.
+Its brick walls, painted-wood portraits, "rustic French cuisine," and cozy, candle-lit ambiance make for a perfect version of modern romance.
+After dinner, take a stroll arm in arm through the West Village before returning to your '70s-inspired nautical room at The Maritime Hotel.

-For lovers of eccentric pizza, picnics, and Albert Lamorisse's The Red Balloon, the booming, canal-side pizzeria, Pink Flamingo, combines all three.
-Not only can you order a pie with figs, pistachios, goat cheese, and honey on top, but instead of table numbers, you're given colored helium balloons.
-This is so that the waiters can locate and serve you and your lover picnic style alongside the Canal St. Martin.
-You'd be hard-pressed to find a more romantic room than those at L'Hotel (pictured), once the noted Parisian retreat of Oscar Wilde.
+For lovers of eccentric pizza, picnics, and Albert Lamorisse's The Red Balloon, the booming, canal-side pizzeria Pink Flamingo combines all three.
+Not only can you order a pie with figs, pistachios, goat cheese, and honey on top, but you'll be given colored helium balloon when you order so that your waiter can locate you and serve your picnic alongside the Canal St. Martin.
+On your getaway, you'd be hard-pressed to find a more romantic room than the ones at L'Hôtel, once the Parisian hotel of choice for Oscar Wilde.

-The Library is a secluded Roman rendezvous spot that's small room, the "Romantic," has only six tables, all set for couples.
-The menu is traditional, with mouthwatering specialties like pumpkin ravioli; the interior is a rustic, slightly baroque paradise of old wine bottles, thick candlesticks, and antique oil paintings, to say nothing of the picturesque, cobblestone terrace.
-Sleep in with your beloved in one of the four sumptuously outfitted rooms at the intimate Il Palazzetto hotel (pictured).
+The Library is a secluded spot that has a small room with only six tables, all set for couples.
+The menu is traditional, with mouthwatering specialties like pumpkin ravioli; the interior is a rustic, slightly Baroque paradise of old wine bottles, thick candlesticks, and antique oil paintings.
+Sleep in with your beloved in one of the four sumptuously outfitted rooms at the intimate Il Palazzetto hotel.

-Any romantic meal, in a perfect world, should begin on a Venitian vaporetto.
-To get to Venissa, a vineyard/restaurant/hotel, one must take a vaporetto to the island of Mazzorbo, attached via bridge to Burano.
-Once there, dine on local and freshly prepared seafood with exquisite wines, garden-picked vegetables, and a highly regarded veal T-bone steak.
-Opt for the grand romance of Palazzo Barbarigo, a converted 16th-century palazzo on the Grand Canal (pictured).
+Any romantic meal, in a perfect world, should begin on a Venetian vaporetto.
+To get to Venissa’s newest restaurant, Osteria Contemporanea, one must take a vaporetto to the island of Mazzorbo, attached via bridge to Burano.
+Once there, dine on dishes inspired by Venetian tradition, using local ingredients and fresh fish from the lagoons.
+Spend the night close by in one of the guestrooms on Mazzorbo’s Venissa vineyard.

 You are unlikely to find a more beautiful location for a restaurant than atop a rock off the shore of Michanwi Pingwe beach in Zanzibar.
-Depending on the tide, you can get to the straw-thatched Rock Restaurant (pictured) either by boat, walking, or wading.
-Fourteen tables in all, fresh seafood, and a view that can otherwise only be imagined, the Rock Restaurant is true proof of nature's romantic side.
+Depending on the tide, you can get to the straw-thatched Rock Restaurant either by boat, by walking, or by wading.
+With 14 tables in all, fresh seafood, and a view that can otherwise only be imagined, the Rock Restaurant is true proof of nature's romantic side.
 Laze away the morning in a canopied four-poster bed at the Emerson Spice hotel.